sethmuriuki/interview-questions/README.md

-# nterview Questions
+# Interview Questions

 ## 1.What is python?
 Python is a general purpose programming language

 ## 2.In what areas can we use the Python Language?
-.Web Development
+Web Development,
-.Scientific Computing
+Scientific Computing,
-.Game Development
+Game Development,
-.Desktop Applications
+Desktop Applications

 ## 3.What is the disadvantage of using Python compared to other compiled languages like Java?